azubr/cv/contents/sections/interests.md

 Haskel, Scala, Akka, React.js
 -----------------------------

-Composition of High order functions folds and ties data flow in unbelivable ways.
+Composition of High order functions folds and ties data flow in unbelievable ways.
 It is just a new world where you learn programming from scratch.

-Low level software
+Low-level software
 ==================
 Rust
 ----

-In contrast, Rust allows to perform safe and blazing fast calculations on almost bare hardware.
+In contrast, Rust is the way to safe and blazing fast calculations on almost bare hardware.
-I'd like to make a tiny ADs filtering proxy server than could work on routers and even 3g modems.
+I'd like to make a tiny ADs filtering proxy server capable to work on routers and even 3g modems.

 Pet projects